One Prompt Fits All: Universal Graph Adaptation for Pretrained Models: Introduction

-Despite the success of these explorations, our observations indicate that GPLs often experience performance instability or even negative optimization, a phenomenon also reported in recent studies~\cite{ProG}.
-Moreover, the prompt mechanisms are complex and different.
+Despite the success of these explorations, our observations indicate that GPLs often experience performance instability or even negative optimization, which also be reported in recent studies~\cite{ProG}.
+Moreover, the existing prompt methods are complex and diverse.
 There remains a lack of clear understanding of why graph prompt learning works.
-Through our analysis of existing methods, we identify two major issues: \textbf{1)}. \textbf{Lack of consensus on underlying mechanisms}: Although various graph prompt strategies have advanced the field, there remains no unified understanding of how these prompts interact with pretrained models.
+Through our analysis of existing methods, we identify two major issues: \textbf{1)}. \textbf{Lack of consensus on underlying mechanisms}: Although various graph prompt strategies have advanced the field, there remains rare unified understanding of how these prompts interact with pretrained models.
 As shown in Figure \ref{fig:gpl}, diverse mechanisms such as input-level, representation-level, and layer-wise prompts achieve promising performance.
 However, they influence the models in different ways, and the underlying interaction mechanisms are still unclear. \textbf{2).} \textbf{Limited scenario adaptability}: Most GPLs struggle to achieve good performance on different pretrained models even in the in-domain setting.
 As shown in Figure \ref{fig:main}, only fine-tuning a classifier can achieve or exceed the performance of existing GPLs.
-In addition, these methods have difficulty achieving excellent performance in a variety of downstream scenarios, especially when the data domains of upstream and downstream scenarios are different (e.g., from a homogeneous pretraining graph to a heterophilic downstream graph).
+In addition, these methods have difficulty achieving excellent performance in a variety of downstream scenarios, especially when the data domains of upstream and downstream scenarios are different (e.g., from a homophilic pretraining graph to a heterophilic downstream graph).
 To summarize: From the prompting mechanism to the downstream scenario, existing graph prompt learning methods exhibit an adaptation gap.